The Inkliverse

 Characters in the Inkliverse are people living in the modern world but on the weird side of the street.
 They are magicians, or supernatural beings, or members of secret conspiracies run by Heaven or Hell.
 The aeonian war of good versus evil thunders around them, as it does around us, but they are much nearer the front lines.

 We don't notice this because of the Sundering, a twist of luck or fate that hides magic and the supernatural from public view.
 But not from private encounter, which is why the ordinary world is full of rumors from behind the Sundering—myths, and legends, and fairy tales.
 Behind the Sundering hide all the classes of fabulous beings and whole (tiny) nations of (relatively) ordinary human beings.
-They live in the woods where you never bother to go, or five doors down in the houses you never happen to visit, on in the places on the map you stare at briefly but never visit.
+They live in the woods where you never bother to hike, or five doors down in the houses you never happen to visit, or in the places on the map you stare at briefly but never go to.

 Outline